shredbx/shredbx/src/apps/reactbook-web/README.md

 ## What & Why

 This is the **main ReactBook web application**.
-It serves as the **experimental dev lab workspace** — a control center where all ReactBook projects, demos, and knowledge bases can be explored.
+It serves as the **experimental lab workspace** — a control center where all ReactBook projects, demos, and knowledge bases can be explored.

 ## When to Use